dexempower/Velas/_posts/2020-11-23-velas-node-setup.md

 - 1 Gb Ethernet port

 ## <STEP 1> VELAS WALLET - GENERATING AND COPYING THE SCRIPT
-**a)** Access the wallet (https://wallet.velas.com) using your ¨PIN / Password¨ and scroll to the left menu and select Staking > Node.
+- Access the wallet (https://wallet.velas.com) using your ¨PIN / Password¨ and scroll to the left menu and select Staking > Node.

 <img src="https://github.com/dexempower/dexempower.github.io-velas/blob/main/assets/node/Pin.png?raw=true"  width="700"> <img src="https://github.com/dexempower/dexempower.github.io-velas/blob/main/assets/node/NodeMenu.png?raw=true">

-**b)** From this menu, pressing ¨Generate¨ will show the script that we will have to run 24/7 on our local, VPS, or dedicated server, copy the script to your clipboard.
+- From this menu, pressing ¨Generate¨ will show the script that we will have to run 24/7 on our local, VPS, or dedicated server, copy the script to your clipboard.

 <img src="https://github.com/dexempower/dexempower.github.io-velas/blob/main/assets/node/Generate.png?raw=true"> <img src="https://github.com/dexempower/dexempower.github.io-velas/blob/main/assets/node/CopyButton.png?raw=true">

 ## <STEP 2> RUNNING THE SCRIPT ON A DEDICATED SERVER OR VPS

-**c)** The next step is to paste the script generated in the wallet in our Linux VPS/Dedicated Server already preconfigured.
+- The next step is to paste the script generated in the wallet in our Linux VPS/Dedicated Server already preconfigured.
 There are different ways to do this, also depending on what operating system you use.

 ### [METHOD 1] FROM <img src="https://github.com/dexempower/dexempower.github.io-velas/blob/main/assets/node/Windowslogo.png?raw=true" width="20"> WINDOWS 10 USING A GRAPHICAL ENVIRONMENT – WinSCP + PuTTY